rigogomes123/UNIT_17_MOBILE_APP/README.md

 ###### Foundation for development:

 For developing this projetc, psuedocode served as a blueprint.Since the logic and flow have already been sketched out, it is considerably simpler to conver psuedocode into actual code.

+Overall Psuedocode was a useful tool for designing ans sketching out how my program/code will look.